-The calculations done by the researchers show that random copying errors are the cause of bulk cancers.
+The calculations done by the researchers reveal that the random copying errors are the causes of widespread cancer.

-The findings have been published in the journal ‘Science’ on March 24.
+The findings have been published on March 24th in the journal ‘Science’.

-Christian Tomasetti, the co-author, said, avoiding environmental causes like smoking reduce the risk of getting cancer.
-However, the lesser known fact is that every time a normal cell gets divided and its DNA is copied to produce two new cells, there are several mistakes it makes.
+Christian Tomasetti, the co-author said that avoiding environmental causes like smoking reduces the risk of getting cancer.
+However, the lesser known fact is that every time a normal cell gets divided and its DNA is copied to produce two new cells, there are several mistakes that it makes.

 These copying errors are likely of the cause of cancer mutations which generally have been scientifically unrecognized.
 Tomasetti is an assistant professor of biostatistics at Bloomberg School of Public Health and Hopkins Kimmel Cancer Center.

-The researchers used the calculations and evaluated that the cause of 77% pancreatic cancers is a random mutation.
-Environmental factors have 18% impact and 5% from inherited genes.
+The researchers used the calculations and evaluated that the cause of 77% pancreatic cancers was a random mutation.
+Environmental factors have 18% impact and 5% effect comes from inherited genes.

-All cancers do not have the same causation profile, environment and lifestyle also have a big impact on cancer risk.
+All cancers do not have the same causation profile, environment and lifestyle.
+All these also have a big impact on cancer risk.

-For instance, in lung cancer, about 65% mutations which impact the disease is environmental while just 35% is because of DNA copying mistakes.
+For instance in lung cancer, about 65% mutations, are environmental; just 35% is because of DNA copying mistakes.

-In the 32 types of cancer that were studied two-thirds of them were found to have been caused by random DNA copying errors.
-5% was from inherited genes and 29% by environment/lifestyle.
+In the 32 types of cancer that were studied two-thirds were found be caused by random DNA copying errors.
+5% was from inherited genes and 29% originated from environment/lifestyle.

-The researchers say most childhood cancers are caused by DNA copying errors.
-However, this does not mean that the leading a healthy lifestyle should be ignored.
+The researchers say that most childhood cancers are caused by DNA copying errors.
+However, this does not mean that leading a healthy lifestyle should be ignored.

-Tomasetti said that this research will at least ease the patients who have always lead a healthy life.
+Tomasetti said that this research would at least ease the patients who had always lived a healthy life.

-People should continue to lead a healthy lifestyle and avoid environmental agents which could increase their risk of developing cancer.
+People should continue to maintain a healthy lifestyle and avoid environmental agents which could increase their risk of developing cancer.